 - Info & Contacts

-There are no activity reports for Harrat Khaybar.
+The Global Volcanism Program has no activity reports for Harrat Khaybar.

-There are no Weekly Reports available for Harrat Khaybar.
+The Global Volcanism Program has no Weekly Reports available for Harrat Khaybar.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 |0650 ± 50 years||Unknown||Confirmed||2||Historical Observations||Harrat Lali|

 There is no Deformation History data available for Harrat Khaybar.

 There is no Emissions History data available for Harrat Khaybar.

 |The 4000 sq km Harrat Ithnayn volcanic field appears in the center of this Space Shuttle image with north to the upper right.
 Harrat Ithnayn contains scattered shield volcanoes and scoria cones that have produced extensive lava flows, some of which are less than 4500 years old.
 Harrat Ithnayn merges with the larger Harrat Khaybar volcanic field to its south, the dark partially cloud-covered area at the lower left.